Celine Dion albums discography

-In March 2002, after a two-year break, Dion returned to music with the album, A New Day Has Come, which topped the charts in many countries and has sold 12 million copies, worldwide.
+In March 2002, after a two-year break, Dion returned to music with the album A New Day Has Come, which topped the charts in many countries and has sold 12 million copies worldwide.
 During the five-year run of her Las Vegas residency show, A New Day..., Dion released five studio albums: One Heart (2003), 1 fille & 4 types (2003), Miracle (2004), D'elles (2007) and Taking Chances (2007).
-After Taking Chances World Tour and another break, she started her second Las Vegas residency show, Celine in March 2011.
 In 2012, Dion began recording songs for her new French and English-language albums.
 Sans attendre was released in November 2012 and topped the charts in Francophone countries.
-It became the best-selling album of 2012 in France where it was certified Diamond.
+It became the best-selling album of 2012 in France, where it was certified Diamond.
 Loved Me Back to Life was issued in November 2013 and became Dion's 13th number-one album in the Nielsen SoundScan era in Canada and 11th to debut at the top of the chart.
 It also reached number two in the United States, and number three in the United Kingdom and France.
 Loved Me Back to Life was certified four-times platinum in Canada, two-times platinum in France and platinum in the United Kingdom.
 In August 2016, a few months after her husband and manager René Angélil died, Dion released a new French album, Encore un soir.
 It topped the charts in Francophone countries and was certified Diamond in France.
+In 2019, Dion released her 12th English studio album, Courage, which debuted at number one on the Billboard 200 chart, earning Dion her first US number-one album in 17 years.

-Dion has sold an estimated of 200 million to 250 million records worldwide and is recognized as one of the world's best-selling music artists.
-In 2004, she received the Chopard Diamond Award at the World Music Awards recognizing her status as "the best-selling female artist" of all time.
+Dion has sold an estimated of over 200 to 250 million records worldwide and is recognized as one of the world's best-selling music artists.
+In 1997–1998, Dion sold more than 60 million albums, and was estimated to sell a record once every 1.2 seconds.
+Dion is also recognized as the world's top-selling artist of the 90s decade.
+In 2004, she received the Chopard Diamond Award at the World Music Awards recognizing her status as the best-selling female artist of all time.
 In 2007, Dion was honored with the Legend Award at the World Music Awards in recognition of her global success and outstanding contribution to the music industry.
 She's also the first and only female singer to have tallied three 8-million sellers in the US since 1991.
 Her albums Falling into You, Let's Talk About Love, All the Way...
 A Decade of Song, The Colour of My Love and These Are Special Times are among the top 100 certified albums according to the RIAA.
 Four of her albums (Let's Talk About Love, All the Way...
 A Decade of Song, Falling into You and These Are Special Times) are among top 10 of the best-selling Canadian albums in the SoundScan era in Canada.